Zandler/Zandler/README.md

 I work solving problems and sing to the moon

-- 🏆 Devopbootcamp - consultant | Head of SRE and Architecture
+- 🏆 SRE / Devops , but, sometimes solutions architect
-- 👨‍💻 Move 🌐 to ☁️
+- 👨‍💻 Move  to ☁️
 - ✍️ trying to  write technical blog on Medium
 - 📜️ More about my experiences on [LinkedIn](https://br.linkedin.com/in/zandler-oliveira)